MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-cert-trust-adfs.md

 Windows Server 2012 or later domain controllers support Group Managed Service Accounts—the preferred way to deploy service accounts for services that support them.
 Group Managed Service Accounts, or GMSA have security advantages over normal user accounts because Windows handles password management.
 This means the password is long, complex, and changes periodically.
 The best part of GMSA is all this happens automatically.
 AD FS supports GMSA and should be configured using them for additional defense in depth security.

-GSMA uses the Microsoft Key Distribution Service that is located on Windows Server 2012 or later domain controllers.
-Windows uses the Microsoft Key Distribution Service to protect secrets stored and used by the GSMA.
-Before you can create a GSMA, you must first create a root key for the service.
-You can skip this if your environment already uses GSMA.
+GMSA uses the Microsoft Key Distribution Service that is located on Windows Server 2012 or later domain controllers.
+Windows uses the Microsoft Key Distribution Service to protect secrets stored and used by the GMSA.
+Before you can create a GMSA, you must first create a root key for the service.
+You can skip this if your environment already uses GMSA.

 #### Create KDS Root Key